kaiban-ai/kaibanjs-docs/docs/llms-docs/built-in-models/02-OpenAI.md

 ```

 Never commit API keys to version control.
 Use a `.env` file or a secure secrets management system for sensitive information.

+Please refer to [API Keys Management](/how-to/API%20Key%20Management) to learn more about handling API Keys safely.
 :::

 ## Advanced Configuration and Langchain Compatibility